ErickShepherd/UMBC_PHYS220/README.rst

     .. _`Homework 4 - Writing a cloud radiative transfer simulation using the Monte Carlo method`: Solutions/Assignment%2004%20-%20Homework%204

     .. _`Midterm    - Numerical integration using the Trapezoidal Rule and Simpson's Rule`: Solutions/Assignment%2005%20-%20Midterm

+    .. _`Homework 5 - Root finding using Newton's method and the bisection method`: Solutions/Assignment%2006%20-%20Homework%205

 Copyright
 =========